MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/office-365-services-connectivity.md

 ms.collection: Ent_O365
 ms.custom: Ent_Office_ProPlus
 recommendations: true
-description: "Provides Office admins with information what versions of Office are supported for connecting to MIcrosoft 365 (and Office 365) services and the implications of using older Office clients."
+description: "Provides Office admins with information what versions of Office are supported for connecting to Microsoft 365 (and Office 365) services and the implications of using older Office clients."
 ---

 # Office versions and connectivity to Microsoft 365 services

-As of October 13, 2020, only these versions of Office are supported for connecting to MIcrosoft 365 (and Office 365) services:
+As of October 13, 2020, only these versions of Office are supported for connecting to Microsoft 365 (and Office 365) services:

 - Microsoft 365 Apps for enterprise *(previously named Office 365 ProPlus)*
 - Microsoft 365 Apps for business *(previously named Office 365 Business)*